Treatment for Panic Attacks

 Panic Attacks and the Narcissistic Collapse

 In less complex cases, panic attacks signal the collapse of a person’s narcissistic organization.
 For this reason, panic attacks are particularly common during the mid-life transition or mid-life crisis.
-The anxieties appear along the realization of the limitations of one’s existence.
-A person can face it by crossing the age when the myth of one’s own efficiency, beauty or success can no longer be maintained.
+The anxieties appear along the realisation of the limitations of one’s existence.
+A person can face it by crossing the age when the myth of one’s own efficiency, beauty, or success can no longer be maintained.

 Cognitive Approach Towards Panic Attacks